 Asset managers made similar excuses in their voting rationales and public statements, defending their decision to vote against environmental and social resolutions.
-For example, BlackRock published statements excusing their poor voting record by saying that the majority of resolutions are overreaching, lack economic merit or did not promote long-term shareholder value.
-These arguments do not stand up to scrutiny.
+For example, BlackRock published statements excusing their poor voting record by saying that the majority of resolutions are overreaching, lack economic merit or did not promote long-term shareholder value.1 These arguments do not stand up to scrutiny.

 Order of frequency The largest asset managers say We found 1st Resolutions requests are already being met.
 This implies that corporates are already making sufficient progress on key issues.
-However, taking climate as an example, American finance company MSCl's Net-Zero Tracker indicates that listed companies are on course for a rise of 2.8C -barely changed since 2021 - and that only 24% of listed companies have set science-based climate targets.2 As we enter the half of the decade where emission reductions should be tangible and meaningful in order to accord to the Paris targets, companies as a whole are not yet sufficiently prepared.
-While recognising that each resolution is specific, resolutions designed to accelerate preparation and action should receive higher overall support than they currently do.
-The % of 'for' recommendations made by major proxy voting advisors ISS and Glass Lewis has stayed broadly the same since 2021 (see Figure 3).
-For all of the 290 resolutions assessed, several asset managers voted in favour, indicating that they added value.
+Howe American finance company MSCI's Net-Zero Tracker indicates that listed companies are changed since 2021 - and that only 24% of listed companies have set science-based of the decade where emission reductions should be tangible and meaningful in order to an a whole are not yet sufficiently prepared.
+While recognising that each resolution is specific preparation and action should receive higher overall support than they currently do.
+The % of 'for' recommendations made by major proxy voting advisors ISS and Glass Lev 2021 (see Figure 3).
+For all of the 290 resolutions assessed, several asset managers voted in favour, indicating the section of the section.
 2nd Resolutions have no economic merit, and are not in shareholders interests.
-Climate change poses a long-term systemic financial risk to investors with diverse portfolios.3 Climate is financial.
-However, as shown above, companies are not moving fast enough to mitigate this risk.
-Asset managers should consider the broader context, and whether climate resolutions are useful in pushing investee companies in the direction of better strategies to mitigate this risk.
-Biodiversity is another, connected long-term risk, with estimates that shocks to the global economy related to biodiversity loss and ecosystem damage could cost upwards of \$5 trillion.4 However, only 8% of the resolutions filed in 2023 were on biodiversity and related topics (such as water, plastic pollution and plastics and packaging), and these did not receive a high level of support (see Finding 12).
-Asset managers should therefore not only be voting for these resolutions, but be submitting more shareholder resolutions on the topic in order to raise standards at investee companies.
-Issues related to human and labour rights, such as low pay, represent both a risk to investors' portfolios, with The Shareholder Commons demonstrating the connection between sub-living wages and long-term returns of diversified investor portfolios,5 and a systemic risk, with income inequality contributing to economic stagnation, financial crises and fuelling civil and political unrest.6 Nutrition and public health also pose increasing financial risks to investee companies.
-The obesity epidemic alone is projected to cost the global economy US \$4.32 trillion annually by 2035 - around 3% of GDP, similar to the impact of COVID-19 in 2020.7 Similarly, anti-microbial resistance is estimated to result in a 3.8% loss in global GDP by 2050.8 3rd Resolutions are too prescriptive.
+Climate change poses a long-term systemic financial risk to investors with diverse portf shown above, companies are not moving fast enough to mitigate this risk.
+Asset manag and whether climate resolutions are useful in pushing investee companies in the direction.
+Biodiversity is another, connected long-term risk, with estimates that shocks to the glob and ecosystem damage could cost upwards of \$5 trillion.4 However, only 8% of the resolution and related topics (such as water, plastic pollution and plastics and packaging), and the (see Finding 12).
+Asset managers should therefore not only be voting for these resolution resolutions on the topic in order to raise standards at investee companies.
+Issues related to human and labour rights, such as low pay, represent both a risk to invec Commons demonstrating the connection between sub-living wages and long-term retu a systemic risk, with income inequality contributing to economic stagnation, financial cri Nutrition and public health also pose increasing financial risks to investee companies.
+The cost the global economy US \$4.32 trillion annually by 2035 - around 3% of GDP, similarly, anti-microbial resistance is estimated to result in a 3.8% loss in global GDP by 5 3rd Resolutions are too prescriptive.
 75% of shareholder proposals ask only for greater disclosure.
-If asset managers are dissatisfied with the resolutions, they could file their own or engage with the filer to decide on wording that is mutually agreeable.
-However, while 21 firms assessed filed or co-filed shareholder resolutions, only one of these was in the US.^{vi} 4th Resolutions are overreaching/too ambitious.
+If asset managers are dissatisfied with the resolutions, they could file their own or engage mutually agreeable.
+However, while 21 firms assessed filed or co-filed shareholder resolutions.
+4th Resolutions are overreaching/too ambitious.
 The vast majority of shareholder proposals are disclosure-based.
-The 21% that are action-based focus overwhelmingly on climate change, and mostly ask companies to align with the Paris Agreement.
-Resolutions on social issues request that companies comply better with globally agreed human and labour rights standards.^{vii} vi These were: Achmea Investment Management, Allianz Global Investors, Amundi, APG Asset Management, Aviva Investors, AXA Investment Managers, BNP Paribas Asset Management, Eurizon Capital, Fidelity International, HSBC Asset Management, Legal & General Investment Management, M&G Investments, Nomura Asset Management, Nordea Asset Management, Northern Trust Asset Management, Ofi Invest Asset Management, PGGM Investments, Robeco, Schroders, UBS Asset Management, and Vontobel Asset Management.
+The 21% that are action-based focus overwhelmingly on climate change, and mostly as Paris Agreement.
+Resolutions on social issues request that companies comply better with globally agreed vi These were: Achmea Investment Management, Allianz Global Investors, Amundi, APG Asset Management, Aviva Investors, AXA Investment Managers, BNP Paribas Asset Management, Eurizon Capital, Fidelity International, HSBC Asset Management, Legal & General Investment Management, M&G Investments, Nomura Asset Management, Nordea Asset Management, Northern Trust Asset Management, Ofi Invest Asset Management, PGGM Investments, Robeco, Schroders, UBS Asset Management, and Vontobel Asset Management.